Price: $120Bottom line: The electronics sanitizer works with smartphones big and small and kills most germs in just five minutes.

 Not big enough for tablets

 You can always trust iMore.
 Our team of Apple experts have years of experience testing all kinds of tech and gadgets, so you can be sure our recommendations and criticisms are accurate and helpful.
 Find out more about how we test.

 When was the last time you cleaned the surface of your iPhone?
 How about the rest of its body?
 If you're like most users, you probably don't remember.
 Without regular cleanings, there's something disgusting happening on your handset that's naked to the human eye.
 Germs, many of them dangerous, are growing on your iPhone 24/7.

 With the new PhoneSoap Pro, you can remove those germs in just five minutes using UV-C light.
-Featuring a larger bay and quicker cleaning time than previous PhoneSoap models, the PhoneSoap Pro is perhaps the company's best product to date.
+Featuring a larger bay and quicker cleaning time than previous PhoneSoap models, including the PhoneSoap HomeSoap, the PhoneSoap Pro is perhaps the company's best product to date.
 It's also colorful, as you'll see below.

 A real need

 We use our iPhones everywhere we go.
 As they get carried around each day, the devices come into contact with various surfaces, such as desks, tables at Starbucks, and (yuck) public bathroom sinks.
 Along the way, they pick up germs and become a cesspool for bacteria.
 (Sorry about that lunch.)

 According to a University of Arizona study, an office desk, where many iPhones reside over 40 hours per week, has hundreds of times more bacteria per square inch than an office toilet seat.
 At the same time, the London School of Hygiene & Tropical Medicine found fecal matter present on one out of every six smartphones.

 In its research, PhoneSoap found that a smartphone has 18x more bacteria than a public restroom.